 “I’m just happy that the city and the neighbors came together and the developer came together, and in the end, the park stays as-is,” Councilwoman Michele Randall said.

-Councilman Jimmy Hughes, acting as mayor pro tem during the meeting, echoed that sentiment and commended the neighbors for making their voices heard.
+Councilman Jimmie Hughes, acting as mayor pro tem during the meeting, echoed that sentiment and commended the neighbors for making their voices heard.